 3. Sore Throat

-The anti-inflammatory and anti-microbial properites of lemon myrtle tea are great for treating a sore throat.
+The anti-inflammatory and anti-microbial properties of lemon myrtle tea are great for treating a sore throat.
 A tincture can be made with some high proof alcohol like vodka which is then gargled at the first signs of a sore throat.
 The alcohol is also useful for killing any bugs hiding back there as well.
+We have an amazing tincture available as here as well.
 The tea can also be used as a gargle after it cools.

 4. Pimples and Acne: